Summer Corn Chowder

 - Corn: Frozen corn can be used.
 No need to cook it or defrost it first.

-- Half and Half: For non-dairy option, canned coconut milk works great.
+- Half and Half: For a non-dairy option, canned coconut milk works great.
 You’ll need full-fat (not lite) unsweetened coconut milk.
 Some readers also tried plain milk, which will definitely work but the chowder will not be as creamy.

-Summer Corn Chowder Recipe
+How to Make Summer Corn Chowder

 - Step 1: Melt butter over medium heat in a dutch oven.
 Add bacon and cook until bacon renders its fat and begins to brown, about 3-4 minutes.